gingsmith/cocoa/README.md

 # CoCoA - A Framework for Communication-Efficient Distributed Optimization

 New!
-We've added support for L1-regularized objectives with ProxCoCoA+.
-See more information [here](http://arxiv.org/abs/1512.04011).
+ProxCoCoA+ provides support for L1-regularized objectives.
+See [paper](http://arxiv.org/abs/1512.04011) and [code](https://github.com/gingsmith/proxcocoa).

-New!
 We've added support for faster additive udpates with CoCoA+.
 See more information [here](http://arxiv.org/abs/1502.03508).

 This code performs a comparison of 5 distributed algorithms for training of machine learning models, using [Apache Spark](http://spark.apache.org).
 The implemented algorithms are
  - _CoCoA+_